radical-cybertools/radical.entk/docs/user_guide/adding_pipelines.rst

 Below, you can see the code snippet that shows how you can create a workflow with two Pipelines.
-You simple create more another Pipeline objects, populate them with Stages and Tasks and create the workflow as a set of two Pipelines and assign them to the Application Manager.
+You simple create more Pipeline objects, populate them with Stages and Tasks and create the workflow as a set of two Pipelines and assign them to the Application Manager.

 .. literalinclude:: ../../examples/user_guide/add_pipelines.py